carpentries-incubator/frictionless-data-agriculture/_episodes/02-frictionless-and-fair-data.md

 Frictionless allows us to annotate data using controlled vocabularies that also follow FAIR principles.

-### (Meta)data are richly described with a plurality of accurate and relevant attributes ###
+### R1.
+(Meta)data are richly described with a plurality of accurate and relevant attributes ###

 It is much easier for researchers to re-use data if they can understand a dataset and make a decision whether or not it is useful for them.
 To help the researcher make this decision you should metadata that richly describe the data.
-Here pluraility means includinng as much information as possible so that a researcher can confidently re-use the data.
+Here plurality means including as much information as possible so that a researcher can confidently re-use the data.
 The Frictionless Data Package Schema provides standard metadata properties which allows us to provide rich metadata for a dataset.

-### - R1.1.
+### R1.1.
 (Meta)data are released with a clear and accessible data usage license ###

 The Frictionless Data Package Schema has a property called `licences` which allows us include a licence outlining the conditions under which the dataset can be re-used.
 For example a Creative Commons Attribution Licence could be applied to indicate users must credit the dataset in any publications which use it.

 ### R1.2.
 (Meta)data are associated with detailed provenance ###

 The Frictionless Data Package Schema has a property called `sources` which allows us to identify other sources of data.
 This can be used to show provenance of the data.
-We can also use other schema properties to provide text information about the provencene of the data, such as location and timing of data collection.
+We can also use other schema properties to provide text information about the provenance of the data, such as location and timing of data collection.

 ### R1.3.
 (Meta)data meet domain-relevant community standards ###

 Although the Frictionless Data Package Schema defines several standard metadata properties these are very general.
 Frictionless allows us to add other properties for describing the dataset.
-For example, we could use agreed community properties such as `temporal` and `location` to decribe the time and place that a dataset was generated.
+For example, we could use agreed community properties such as `temporal` and `location` to describe the time and place that a dataset was generated.

 In future lessons we will see where Frictionless data is used to support these FAIR data principles.